 \section{Formalism of Femtolensing}

-We review the femtolensing formalism by following Ref.~\cite{Katz:2018zrn,Tamta:2024pow,Hogg:1999ad}.
+We review the femtolensing formalism by following Refs.~\cite{Katz:2018zrn,Tamta:2024pow,Hogg:1999ad}.
 We will start with the geometric optics approximation and then introduce the wave optics corrections.
-In the end, we discuss the physics condition that the geometric approach deviates from the wave optic prediction.
+In the end, we discuss the physical condition under which the geometric approach deviates from the wave optics prediction.

-We can set an axis from the observer to the lens, then $\beta$ is the angle between the line from the observer to the source's real position and the axis.
-The $\theta$ is the angle between the line from the observer to the source's lensing image and the axis.
-From Fermat’s principle, $\nabla_{\theta}(\Delta t)=0$ in geometric optics limit where $\Delta t$ denotes the delayed time which will be discussed later.\cite{Blandford:1986zz} And one can use the lensing equation
+We can set an axis from the observer to the lens; then, $\beta$ is the angle between the line from the observer to the source's real position and the axis. $\theta$ is the angle between the line from the observer to the source's lensed image and the axis.
+These are shown in Fig.~\ref{lensing}.
+From Fermat’s principle, $\nabla_{\theta}(\Delta t)=0$ in the geometric optics limit, where $\Delta t$ denotes the time delay which will be discussed later~\cite{Blandford:1986zz}.
+And one can use the lensing equation

 to determine the positions of the images.
-The vector form means those angle are projected to the lens plane which is perpendicular to observer-lens axis.
-The $\psi(\vec{\theta})$ is the lensing potential given by
+The vector form means that those angles are projected to the lens plane, which is perpendicular to the observer-lens axis. $\psi(\vec{\theta})$ is the lensing potential given by

-where $\Phi$ is the gravitational potential, and $D_{L}$ $D_{S}$ $D_{LS}$ are angular diameter distances from the observer to the lens, from the source to the lens, and from the lens to the source respectively\cite{Hogg:1999ad}.
-One can relate $\psi$ with lens mass distribution $\rho$ by the Poisson equation
+where $\Phi$ is the gravitational potential, and $D_{L}$, $D_{S}$, and $D_{LS}$ are angular diameter distances from the observer to the lens, from the observer to the source, and from the lens to the source, respectively~\cite{Hogg:1999ad}.
+One can relate $\psi$ to the lens mass distribution $\rho$ by the Poisson equation

-If a gamma-ray encounters a lens at redshift $z_{L}$, then it will be split into different rays.
-These rays will go through different paths lead to a geometric time delay\cite{Bartelmann:2010fz,Katz:2018zrn}
+If a gamma-ray encounters a lens at redshift $z_{L}$, it will be split into different rays.
+These rays will go through different paths, leading to a geometric time delay~\cite{Bartelmann:2010fz,Katz:2018zrn}

-In addition, the gravitational potential will cause another time delay compare to non-lensing gamma ray.
-Because the distances of source, lens, and observer are far more than lensing region, we can use thin lens approximation to write the time delay as\cite{Bartelmann:2010fz,Katz:2018zrn}
+In addition, the gravitational potential will cause another time delay compared to a non-lensed gamma ray.
+Because the distances between the source, lens, and observer are far more than the size of the lensing region, we can use the thin lens approximation to write the time delay as~\cite{Bartelmann:2010fz,Katz:2018zrn}